breathe-easy-events/sheffield.breathe-easy.uk/src/pages/how-to-guide-for-covid-safer-events.md

 - [4.
 Ventilation 🍃](#4-ventilation)

 - [5.
 Air purification 🌬️](#5-air-purification) (Sheffield folks can borrow purifiers for free!) [cCc]link to page on lending library?

+These are the easiest first steps.
+Just like with all safer spaces and accessibility measures, it will take trial and error before you find what works best for you.

+Take additional measures when you can, ask us for advice, and don’t give up!

 ---